Second Central School, November 2003. Photo Credit: Kevin S. Forsyth.

 First Central School with second addition, circa 1910.
 Photo Credit: Beal, p.
 212.

 “Steps were immediately taken to rebuild a much larger schoolhouse and in the meantime the school was conducted in the People’s Church.”[Towar, p.
 54] The new building, designed in Neo-Classical style by noted Michigan architect Edwyn A. Bowd, was completed in 1917.
-Due to population demographic shifts, it was closed as an elementary school in 1984, and is now used as a child development laboratory by M.S.U.
+Due to population demographic shifts, it was closed as an elementary school in 1984 (as was Bailey School), and is now used as a child development laboratory by M.S.U.
 Central School is listed on both state and national historic registers.